John Liu: Comptroller (2010–2013)

 In March 2009, Liu announced that he was running for the post of New York City Comptroller.
 Liu had raised $3 million for his political run.

-In May, Liu picked up several endorsements from several different organizations: The Village Independent Democrats, The Queens County Democratic organization, the local Americans for Democratic Action chapter and the Working Families Party, 1199 SEIU union local and the Uniformed Firefighters Association.
+In May, Liu picked up endorsements from several organizations: The Village Independent Democrats, The Queens County Democratic organization, the local Americans for Democratic Action chapter and the Working Families Party, 1199 SEIU union local and the Uniformed Firefighters Association.

 Later, in September 2009, the United Federation of Teachers (UFT) began endorsing Liu.
-In the September 15 Democratic primary, Liu was the front-runner, ending up with 133,986 votes (38% of the vote), but because he did not manage to reach 40% of the vote, a run-off election was required between Liu and David Yassky, who received 30 percent of the vote in the primary, but Liu later won the run-off by taking 55.6% of the vote.
+In the September 15 Democratic primary, Liu was the front-runner, ending up with 133,986 votes (38% of the vote), but because he did not manage to reach 40% of the vote, a run-off election was required between Liu and David Yassky, who received 30 percent of the vote in the primary.Liu won the run-off with 55.6% of the vote.

-In the general election on November 3, Liu won the comptroller election with a total of 696,330 votes (76% of votes).
+In the general election on November 3, Liu won with a total of 696,330 votes (76% of votes).
 Republican candidate Joseph Mendola came in second with 19.3% of the vote.

 During his tenure as New York comptroller, Liu claimed to have saved New York City more than $3 billion by cracking down on wasteful expenditures and cutting inefficiencies.
-He spearheaded Checkbook 2.0, the initiative to upgrade the city's current online transparency system.
+He spearheaded Checkbook 2.0, an initiative to upgrade the city's online transparency system.

 Liu is a leader of the Asian Political Leadership Fund, a federally designated 527 fund whose purpose is to promote political leadership from within the Asian American community.